wk-cof/screeps/README.md

 * implement mining in the same room
 * implement logic for finding sources and destinations in the room.
 * read room objects from memory.
 Only update the objects once in a while.
+* implement moving and taking an action at the same time
+* transfer energy to a link near the storage to avoid excessive creep travel.

 ### Done
 * Figure out how to use extensions to store more energy.